bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 Segmentations may be defined in a volume (labeled voxels), a surface (labeled vertices) or a combined volume/surface space.

+If the segmentation can be derived from different atlases, the [`atlas` entity](../99-appendices/09-entities.md#atlas) MAY be used to distinguish the different segmentations.
+If so, the `Atlas` metadata SHOULD also be defined.

 The following section describes discrete and probabilistic segmentations of volumes, followed by discrete segmentations of surface/combined spaces.
 Probabilistic segmentations of surfaces are currently [unspecified][].